Hailey Bieber Gave This “Ugly” Footwear Combination Her Stamp Of Approval

 Advertisement

 I, myself, am currently wearing a version of Bieber’s look.
 Except, instead of fuzzy slippers, I am sporting lightweight clogs — read: gardening shoes — that I purchased from Zara earlier this month.
-Since they arrived in the mail, I’ve worn them almost every day.
-When I need to run out for coffee or to my bodega, there’s simply nothing better than slipping on a pair of slippers over socks you’re already wearing.
+Since they arrived, I’ve worn them almost every day.
+When I need to run out for coffee or to my corner shop, there’s simply nothing better than slipping on a pair of slippers over socks you’re already wearing.
 And, as these photographs show, Bieber seems to agree.